Artin group injection in the Hecke algebra for right-angled groups: A representation of the Coxeter monoid algebra

 \section{A representation of the Coxeter monoid algebra}

-Given a Coxeter system $(W,S)$ let denote with $\tilde{M}(W,S)$ the subalgebra of $M(W,S)$ with identity generated by the set of idempotents $\{P^{\{s\}} \in \End(V_W): s\in S\}$.
-The algebra $\tilde{M}(W,S)$ is isomorphic to the Coxeter monoid algebra in the finite and infinite case and $\tilde{M}(W,S)=M(W,S)$ if $|W|<\infty$.
+Given a Coxeter system $(W,S)$ let us denote with $M_0(W,S)$ the subalgebra of $M(W,S)$ with identity generated by the set of idempotents $\{P^{\{s\}} \in \End(V_W): s\in S\}$.
+In this section we prove that the algebra $M_0(W,S)$ is isomorphic to the Coxeter monoid $\mathbb{Z}$-algebra in the finite and infinite case and that $M_0(W,S)=M(W,S)$ if $|W|<\infty$.
 These facts are known in the finite case (see, e.g. \cite{biHecke}).
-In the infinite case $\tilde{M}(W,S)$ is a proper subalgebra of $M(W,S)$.
+In the infinite case $M_0(W,S)$ is a proper subalgebra of $M(W,S)$.
 The representation theory of the Coxeter monoid algebra over a field in the finite case was firstly studied in \cite{Norton}.
-Some results of this section, in the finite case, could be deduced from the general theory exposed in the cited paper and in most recent ones (see, e.g., \cite{denton1} and \cite{biHecke}).
+Some results of this section, in the finite case, could be deduced from the general theory exposed in the cited paper and in more recent ones (see, e.g., \cite{denton1} and \cite{biHecke}).
 To pursue homogeneity and generality we will prove all the results we need in our setting and notation.

+As a consequence of the $\mathbb{Z}$-algebra isomorphism $M_0(W,S) \simeq \mathbb{Z}[W^M]$ we obtain that the Coxeter monoid algebra $\mathbb{Z}[W^M]$ of any type injects in the incidence algebra $I(W;\mathbb{Z})$ of the Bruhat order.
+We also define a family of $\mathbb{Z}[W^M]$-modules which gives, in the right-angled case, a family of finite-dimensional representations of the Artin group $W^A$, as it is shown in the next section.